adambard/learnxinyminutes-docs/sql.html.markdown

 UNION
 SELECT * FROM departments WHERE dept_no = 'd002'

--- SQL syntax order is :
+-- SQL syntax order is:
 -- SELECT _ FROM _ JOIN _ ON _ WHERE _ GROUP BY _ HAVING _ ORDER BY _ UNION

 -- List all the tables in all the databases.
 Implementations typically provide